 Virta building, auditorium 109, address: Åkerlundinkatu 5.

-The field of science of the dissertation is Education.
+The field of science of the dissertation is Sociology.

-The opponent is professor Heli Ruokamo (University of Lapland).
-Professor Eero Ropo acts as the custos.
+The opponent is Emeritus Professor Asko Suikkanen (University of Lapland).
+Professor Harri Melin acts as the custos.

 The language of the dissertation defence is Finnish.